edandersen/core-admin/README.md

 ### Localisation

 Localisation is supported with built in JSON files thanks to inspiration from https://github.com/Amine-Smahi/LocaliJson.
-English and Japanese are supported at the moment, please submit a pull request if you would like to add a translation!
+English, French and Japanese are supported at the moment, please submit a pull request if you would like to add a translation!

 ![Screenshot of core admin custom title](docs/localisation.PNG "Core Admin")